Unplugged (Alicia Keys album)

-Unplugged is the first live album by American singer Alicia Keys.
+Unplugged is the first live album by American singer-songwriter Alicia Keys.
 It was released on October 7, 2005 by J Records.
-Recorded as part of the television program MTV Unplugged on July 4, 2005 at the Brooklyn Academy of Music, the album includes songs from her first two studio albums Songs in A Minor (2001) and The Diary of Alicia Keys (2003).
+Recorded as part of the television program MTV Unplugged at the Brooklyn Academy of Music on July 14, 2005, the album comprises tracks from her first two studio albums, Songs in A Minor (2001) and The Diary of Alicia Keys (2003), alongside several covers and previously unreleased songs.

-Upon its release, Unplugged received generally favorable reviews from critics.
-It debuted atop the US Billboard 200 with first-week sales of 196,000 copies, becoming the highest debut for an MTV Unplugged album since Nirvana's MTV Unplugged in New York (1994) and the first Unplugged by a female artist to debut at number one.
-The album has sold over one million copies in the United States and over 1.5 million copies worldwide.
-Additionally, it was nominated for various awards, including the Grammy Award for Best R&B Album.
-It produced two singles-"Unbreakable", which peaked at number 34 on the US Billboard Hot 100 and number four on the US Hot R&B/Hip-Hop Songs, and "Every Little Bit Hurts".
+On release, Unplugged received generally favorable reviews from music critics and was nominated for numerous accolades, including the Grammy Award for Best R&B Album.
+A commercial success, it debuted atop the US Billboard 200 with first-week sales of 196,000 copies, becoming the highest debut for an MTV Unplugged album since Nirvana's MTV Unplugged in New York (1994) and the first Unplugged by a female artist to debut at number one.
+The album has sold over one million copies in the US and over 1.5 million copies worldwide.
+Its sole single "Unbreakable" peaked at number 34 on the US Billboard Hot 100 and number four on the US Hot R&B/Hip-Hop Songs.